the-fayed/nestjs-blog-app/README.md

     _note that if you want to run one of the containers you shoud install and configure docker desktop on your machine_

+    ## API Documentation

+    Swagger documentation provided for the project

     ## License
     MTI License.